ash/raku-course/essentials/conditional-checks/exercises/leap-year/solution/index.md

 1. if year is not divisible by 400 => common year
 1. else => leap year

+Note that you can use the built-in types for working with date and time, so we’ll return to this task in the second part of the course.

 ## Code 1

 The first solution is using the above steps literary: